FusionAuth/fusionauth-example-anonymous-user/README.md

-# Example Flask Application
+# Example Anonymous User Application

-This repo holds an example Python/Flask application that uses FusionAuth as the identity provider.
-This application will use an OAuth Authorization Code Grant workflow to log a user in and get them access and refresh tokens.

-This application was built by following the [Python/Flask Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-python-flask-web).
+This application builds on the [FusionAuth Flask Quickstart](https://fusionauth.io/docs/quickstarts/quickstart-python-flask-web).

+It has additional pages:

+* A page showing the Changebank video.
+A user who views this page will have an anonymous, shadow user account created for them in FusionAuth.
+This account will record the number of times this page is visited.
+This anonymous account will not be visible to the user.
+* An account conversion page, where a user can create an account by providing an email address.
+If they have an anonymous account, the data in that account will be carried over to the full account.
+* A webhook receiver, which will, upon email verification, update the user's `data` field to reflect account conversion.

 ## Project Contents